 There are a few different options which fall in the category of direct bank transfer, including wire transfers, bank cheques and online transactions via your chosen financial institution.
 Each of these electronic funds transfer (EFT) methods operates slightly differently in terms of fees, processing and turnaround times, while some are more readily available than others.

-The best online casinos offer a myriad of deposit and withdrawal options for Australian dollars.
-These include credit cards and debit cards such as Visa and MasterCard, virtual debit and credit options such as Maestro and EntroPay, e-wallets such Neteller and Skrill, and pre-paid money vouchers such as Ukash and PaySafeCard.
+The best online casinos offer a myriad of deposit and withdrawal options.
+These include credit cards and debit cards such as Visa and MasterCard, virtual debit and credit options such as Maestro and EntroPay, e-wallets such Neteller and Skrill, and pre-paid money vouchers such as PaySafeCard (formerly UKash) and Flexepin.

 While all the above options are highly secure and extremely convenient EFTs, they are effectively middle-men.
 Direct cash transfers, on the other hand, take the funds straight from your personal bank account to your favourite online casino without any extra agents in between.